Shruti733/kickstarter-analysis/README.md

 ![Images_Theater/Graph_s](Images_Theater/Graph_s.png)

 ### Analysis of Outcomes Based on Goals
-The main purpose of the analysis was to visualize the percentage of successful, failed, and canceled plays based on the funding goal amounts.
+The main purpose of the analysis was to visualize the percentage of "successful", "failed", and "canceled" plays based on the funding goal amounts.
 This analysis can prove useful if we want to determine an optimum range of funding goal amount that should be targeted in a similar campaign.\
 Following steps were followed for the analysis of outcomes based on goals:

 1. Firstly, the funding goal-amount ranges were created to group the projects based on their targeted goal amounts.